codecowboydotio/codecowboy/content/kubernetes/sql-server-kubernetes-2.md

 This may cause transaction problems in your database, but for the most part the data will still be there.

 ## Conclustion
+Persistent volumes are cool, and they make your life running databases, but really persisting any storage on Kubernetes easier.

+I hope you had fun reading, look out for more topics soon!